 - You don’t see the intense planning I have to do just to go about my day.
 From the 60+ pills I have to take to the schedule for taking them, it’s a lot of work just to live.

-- You don’t see how my body is cold all the time (well, unless you work with me, then you see the space heater and blanket).
+- You don’t see how my body is cold all the time (well, unless you work with me, then you see the space heater and heating pad).

 - You don’t see the way my desires have changed as I’ve lost interest in most things I used to like.